 CEO, Founder, Chief Naturopathic Doctor | Areas of concentration: Autoimmune, Hormones, MTHFR Gene Mutations, Fertility Support, Naturopathic Cancer Support

 As a young woman, I became very interested and fascinated by the intricacy of the human body and more importantly the interconnection of the mind, body and spirit.
-This led me to pursuing various degrees including my Bachelors of Science in Psychology from Virginia Commonwealth University (VCU) Master in Public Health from VCU School of Medicine.
-But it was during my schooling and time as a student researcher at the Massey Cancer Center that I began putting significant things together.
+This led me to pursue my Bachelor of Science in Psychology from Virginia Commonwealth University (VCU) and my Master in Public Health from VCU School of Medicine.
+But it was during my time as a student researcher at the Massey Cancer Center at VCU Medical Center as well as an employee within the emergency department that I began putting significant things together.
 As much as I respected medicine, I realized that something was missing.
 People with chronic illnesses were not really getting better.
 And little was being done within the general population to truly prevent many diseases.
 Prevention was often not occurring until there was a diagnosis.
-And then my beliefs and concerns about prevention were solidified when my grandfather was diagnosed with Non-Hodgkin’s lymphoma.
-It was a shock and one that served as a life-altering experience.
+My beliefs and concerns about prevention were solidified when my grandfather was diagnosed with Non-Hodgkin’s lymphoma.
+It was a life-altering experience.
 I began searching for the most optimal healthcare model of prevention and healing.
-At which point, an MD friend introduced me to naturopathic medicine and immediately I realized that I had found my life passion- it was naturopathic medicine.
+At which point, a MD friend introduced me to naturopathic medicine and immediately I realized that I had found my life passion, it was naturopathic medicine.